 To recap, here’s what it is all about:

-My upcoming contemporary romance series has fun, new dating terms and concepts, outrageous shenanigans, a touch of magical realism, twists and turns, broken hearts, chemistry, fashion, seduction, food, and – of course – romance.
+A case of mistaken identity sets the stage for opposites to attract in my new contemporary romance.
+It has fun, new dating terms and concepts, outrageous shenanigans, a touch of magical realism, twists and turns, broken hearts, fashion, and of course, romance.

 Love and Laughter,

 Here is one the paranormal short stories from my collection: Supernatural Fairy Tales.
 The eBook is available on Amazon for only .99 cents – These nine Supernatural Fairy Tales are not retellings of the original fairy tales but were inspired by them.
 They are paranormal themed stories about vampires, ghosts, mermaids, witches, and more, in genres ranging from romance to thriller.
 And fair warning: they don’t always have a happy ending.

 Forbidden Beach was a lot of fun to write.

 I knew what lurked beyond the trees even before I opened the car door: the forbidden, barricaded beach.
 Even though I lived only a few miles away, I had never stood so close.
 Leaning against the car, the wind ruffled my hair as nerves tangled my insides.